About the User-ID feature

 Analytics interprets each unique user ID as a separate user, which provides a more accurate user count in your reports.

 When you send Analytics an ID and related data from multiple sessions, your reports tell a more unified, holistic story about a user’s relationship with your business.In this article:

-The User ID enables the association of one or more sessions (and any activity within those sessions) with a unique and persistent ID that you send to Analytics.
+User-ID enables the association of one or more sessions (and the activity within those sessions) with a unique and persistent ID that you send to Analytics.

-To implement the User ID, you must be able to generate your own unique IDs, consistently assign IDs to users, and include these IDs wherever you send data to Analytics.
+To implement User-ID, you must be able to generate your own unique IDs, consistently assign IDs to users, and include these IDs wherever you send data to Analytics.

-For example, you could send the unique IDs generated by your own authentication system to Analytics as values for the User ID.
-Any engagement, like link clicks and page or screen navigation, that happen while a unique ID is assigned can be sent and connected in Analytics via the User ID.
+For example, you could send the unique IDs generated by your own authentication system to Analytics as values for User-ID.
+Any engagement, like link clicks and page or screen navigation, that happen while a unique ID is assigned can be sent to Analytics and connected via User-ID.

-In an Analytics implementation without the User ID feature, a unique user is counted each time your content is accessed from a different device and at each new session.
-For example, a search on a phone one day, purchase on a laptop three days later, and request for customer service on a tablet a month after that is counted as three unique users in a standard Analytics implementation - even if all these actions happen with an account sign-in.
-While you can collect data about each of these interactions and devices, you can’t determine if any relationships exist.
+In an Analytics implementation without the User-ID feature, a unique user is counted each time your content is accessed from a different device and each time there’s a new session.
+For example, a search on a phone one day, purchase on a laptop three days later, and request for customer service on a tablet a month after that are counted as three unique users in a standard Analytics implementation, even if all those actions took place while a user was signed in to an account.
+While you can collect data about each of those interactions and devices, you can’t determine their relevance to one another.
 You only see independent data points.

-When you implement the User ID, you can identify related actions and devices and connect these seemingly independent data points.
-That same search on a phone, purchase on a laptop, and re-engagement on a tablet that previously looked like three unrelated actions on unrelated devices can now be understood as three related actions on related devices.
-This gives context to your analysis and so you can get a holistic view of your users and their behaviors.
+When you implement User-ID, you can identify related actions and devices and connect these seemingly independent data points.
+That same search on a phone, purchase on a laptop, and re-engagement on a tablet that previously looked like three unrelated actions on unrelated devices can now be understood as one user’s interactions with your business.

 Refer to our Developer Guides for information on how to add the User ID to your tracking code.